Stability of cigar soliton: Introduction

 The structure of this paper is as follows.
 In the section \ref{Preliminary}, we recall K\"ahler geometry formulation of the 2-d ricci flow and prove some a priori estimates.
+Then we fix a gap in the proof of the modified subsequence convergence result of in page 447 of L.F.Wu's paper \cite{W}.
 In the section \ref{proof of theorem}, we give the proof of theorem \ref{cigar}.
 Some well known facts about cigar metric is recalled in the last section.